On the Nori and Hodge realisations of Voevodsky motives: Organisation of the paper.

 \subsection{Forthcoming and future work}

-The next goal for the PhD project would be to prove a $1$-motivic analogue of \Cref{ArtinMotivesSection} : Prove that the categories of $1$-motives in Voevodsky's and Nori's categories are equivalent.

-In another direction, in joint work with Raphaël Ruimy we will construct an integral version of the derived category of perverse Nori motives.
-This will give an Abelian category of motivic sheaves with integral coefficients over any finite type $k$-scheme with $k$ a field of characteristic zero.
+In \cite{SwannMHM}, using the $\infty$-categorical enhancement of mixed Hodge modules we will extend them to Artin stacks, together with the operations, t-structures and weights.
+In joint work with Raphaël Ruimy \cite{integralNori} we construct an integral version of the derived category of perverse Nori motives.
+This gives an Abelian category of motivic sheaves with integral coefficients over any finite dimensional scheme of characteristic zero.